-This is set out in paragraph 6.84 on page 108 of the SEND Code of Practice, linked to above.
+This is set out in paragraph 76 of the Governance Handbook.

 Although special schools are not required to have a designated SENCO, it's still a good idea for them to have a qualified teacher working in a role with responsibility for overseeing and co-ordinating the provision of SEN. Nasen recommended this to us.